 The Fort Worth Gazette pointed out that “nine [railroad] cars out of every ten leaving the state have come to Fort Worth.”
 The railroads, such as Santa Fe, first encouraged and then invested in Fort Worth’s original stockyards.

 Every edition of the Gazette included this map showing the railroads serving Fort Worth.
+(That map also shows some railroads that did not yet serve or never served Fort Worth.)

 By July 1, 1889 the Union Stockyards was almost completed.